fatesadeghi/AI-Wellbeing-Project/DECISION_LOG.md

 ### Why?

-Different behavioral variables have very different scales and levels of variability.
+The behavioral variables have different scales and different levels of natural variability.

-For example, steps, exercise duration, and sleep measures cannot be directly compared using their raw differences.
+For example, steps, exercise duration, and sleep measures cannot be directly compared using their raw differences from baseline.

-Standardization allows deviations to be interpreted relative to the individual's typical variability.
+Standardization allows each deviation to be interpreted relative to the individual's typical variability.

 ### Alternative Considered